arqalite/fire-king-guide/src/combos/ulcanix/ulcanix/1-princess-arvata.md

 <div class="warning">

-This route stops [_Nibiru, the Primal Being_], as Arvata is on the field by the 5th summon.
-Destroying Promethean Princess is perfectly fine here, as you want her in the GY anyway.
+This route stops [_Nibiru, the Primal Being_], as Arvata is the 5th summon.

 Under [_Mulcharmy Fuwalos_], your opponent draws 2 cards.